 There is no formulary way to determine rates, but you can expect to pay more for MAPD policies with the best prescription coverage.

-Network Restrictions on a Medicare Advantage plan in California for 2019?
+Network Restrictions on a Medicare Advantage plan in California

 There are many restrictions that may apply to Medicare Advantage plans in California, but there are three limitations that are most common: